line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/predicates.md

 ## Between

-Between comparison operators can be represented by between or notBetween functions.
+To build between comparison operations, you can use `between` and `notBetween`.

 ```kotlin
 path(Employee::price).between(BigDecimal.valueOf(100), BigDecimal.valueOf(200))